nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 ### Step 1: Download the [installer](https://docs.conda.io/en/latest/miniconda.html)

-- Select "Miniconda3 MacOSX 64-bit bash"
+Select "Miniconda3 MacOSX 64-bit bash"

 ### Step 2: Verify your installer hashes

-- go to the directory where you saved the installer file (e.g., "Downloads/")

-- open up Terminal and navigate to that directory
+Go to the directory where you saved the installer file (e.g., "Downloads/").
+Open up Terminal and navigate to that directory:

 ```
 cd Downloads